-#2 Updated by Elfie Groslin about 1 year ago
+#2 Updated by Elfie Groslin over 1 year ago

 According to page 24 of the IPTC standard (https://www.iptc.org/std/IIM/4.1/specification/IIMV4.1.pdf), none of the tags in the Application Record No.2 section are mandatory, but if any is used then the Record Version is mandatory.

 A binary number identifying the version of the Information Interchange Model, Part II (Record 2:xx), utilised by the provider.
 Version numbers are assigned by IPTC and NAA.
 The version number of this record is four (4).